1stfrom/AGRO_932_project/README.md

 ## Experimental Design

 This study conducted a genome-wide selection scan in the *Golden Glow* maize population, which underwent artificial selection for increased ear number over 30 generations.
 A total of 48 plants were randomly chosen from cycle 0 and cycle 30.
-The effective population size (\(N_e\)) ranged between **384 and 667 individuals**.
+The effective population size (N<sub>e</sub>) ranged between **384 and 667 individuals**.

 ## Materials and Methods